 “Of course, of course, as will the Republic, we will be there to help grant stability to what is sure to become an unstable region.”

 Toklo could not help but groan within.
-The Republic would spread, this was obvious from what he was hearing.
+The Republic would try to spread, this was obvious from what he was hearing.
 It was their way.
 The way of many nations.
 As the Matriarch taught, all had their own way.
 It saddened him though that it was likely so many nations would converge in violence over the fresh meat that would be the Islands.